CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-02-01-Qt_Containers.md

 ![](https://raw.githubusercontent.com/CharlieHdzMx/CharlieHdzMx.github.io/refs/heads/main/images/CompositePattern/Iterator1.png)

+A key rule is that an iterator should not exist without being assigned a list to traverse, as it may contain invalid data or null pointers, which would serve no purpose.

+The idea of separating the iterator from its list is primarily to decouple the iteration functionality from the list's interface.
+Additionally, it allows for** flexibility in creating different types of iterator**s with varying policies.
+For example, an iterator could be designed to traverse only elements that are read-only.

+The purpose of applying the Iterator Pattern is to enable access to the contents of a container without exposing its internal representation.
+It also allows for defining uniform interfaces to traverse different types of associative containers, a concept referred to as **polymorphic iteration**.

 # Reference
 [1] Ezust, A., & Ezust, P. (2006).
 An Introduction to Design Patterns in C++ with Qt 4.
 Prentice Hall.
 ISBN-10: 0131879057, ISBN-13: 978-0131879058.